Little League champs fly home on Air Force One with Trump

 The Eastbank All-Stars were visiting Washington, D.C., following their 8-0 victory over Curacao in August to clinch the baseball title, Politico reported.
 The team took a tour of the Capitol in a visit hosted by Republican Rep. Steve Scalise of Louisiana, who serves as the House minority whip.

+Trump also welcomed North Carolina's Rowan County All-Stars, the 2019 Little League Softball World Series Champions.

-The players met with Trump at the White House and again at Andrews Air Force Base in Maryland.
-Trump was heading to Lake Charles, La., to galvanize Republicans in a bid to tkeep Democratic Gov. John Bel Edwards from winning a second term.
+The Louisiana players met with Trump at the White House and again at Andrews Air Force Base in Maryland.
+Trump was heading to Lake Charles, La., to galvanize Republicans in a bid to keep Democratic Gov. John Bel Edwards from winning a second term.

-While on the tarmac, the president invited the team to hitch a ride aboard the aircraft.
+During the visit, Trump invited the team to hitch a ride aboard the aircraft.

+"Today, the President welcomed the team to the Oval Office along with North Carolina’s Rowan Little League Softball Team," Deputy Press Secretary Steven Groves said in a statement.
+"During their visit in the Oval Office, the President invited the Louisiana team to fly to Louisiana with him this evening."

 Scalise tweeted about the invitation, alongside a photo of himself and the players.

 CLICK HERE TO GET THE FOX NEWS APP